-WASC ACCREDITATION
+WASC Accreditation

-Westcliff University is accredited by the WASC Senior College and University Commission (WSCUC), a regional accreditation body recognized by the U.S. Department of Education (ED) and the Council on Higher Education Accreditation (CHEA).
+Westcliff University is accredited by the WASC Senior College and University Commission, an accreditation body recognized by the U.S. Department of Education (ED) and the Council on Higher Education Accreditation (CHEA).

 WASC Senior College and University Commission